Leo-Adventure/Leo-Adventure/README.md

 ⚡ The way was long, and wrapped in gloom did seem, as I urged on to seek my fantastic dream~

-🌱 I'm a senior student looking for Ph.D. in computer vision and deep learning
+🌱 I'm a M.Phil. student looking for Ph.D. in Computer Vision

 🔭 Interested in NeRF of computer vision and deep learning, want to explore more!